Biden picks Calif. AG Becerra to lead HHS, pandemic response

 Becerra has a lawyer's precise approach to analyzing problems and a calm demeanor.

 Becerra won't be going it alone.
-Biden, who is expected to announce key health care picks this coming week, is taking a team approach to his administration's virus response.
+Biden, who is expected to announce key health care picks as early as Tuesday, is taking a team approach to his administration's virus response.

 Businessman Jeff Zients is expected to be named as Biden's White House coronavirus coordinator.
 An economic adviser to former President Barack Obama, Zients also led the rescue of the HealthCare.gov website after its disastrous launch in 2013.
 And former Surgeon General Vivek Murthy, a co-chair of Biden’s coronavirus task force, is expected to return in a new role akin to the top medical adviser.